Inside the World of Materials Research at the Max-Planck-Institut für Eisenforschung.

 a Max Planck Research Group on High-Temperature Materials.

-- Development of new structural materials
+- Development of advanced materials

-- Analysis of microstructure-related material properties
+- Microstructure-related material properties

-- Analysis and enhancement of the stability of surfaces and interfaces
+- Stability of surfaces and interfaces

 These central research areas are highly interdisciplinary and combine the experimental and theoretical expertise of the departments.